Gatten History, Family Crest & Coats of Arms

 More information is included under the topic Early Gatten Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Gatten family to the New World and Oceana
+Migration of the Gatten family

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Gatten or a variant listed above: George Gaton settled in Virginia in 1638; Thomas Gatens arrived in Philadelphia in 1840; Patrick Gatans arrived in Philadelphia in 1858; William Gattens settled in Maryland in 1774..

 Contemporary Notables of the name Gatten (post 1700)

 - Lee Ann Gatten, American Democrat politician, Delegate to Democratic National Convention from Ohio, 2000

 - ^ Smith, Eldson Coles, New Dictionary of American Family Names New York, Harper & Row, 1956.
 Print